100 Popular Southern Last Names or Surnames

 A surname is a part of a person’s name.
-It can represent any aspect of the individual, such as the location of birth, physical features, profession, family, tribe, or the community the person belongs to.
-A genetic inheritance or the custom of adopting surnames from different cultures due to mass migration and European colonisation have led to the adoption of surnames in America.
+It can represent any aspect of the individual, such as the location of birth, physical features, profession, family, tribe, or community.
+A genetic inheritance or the custom of adopting surnames from different cultures due to mass migration and European colonisation has led to the adoption of surnames in America.

 So, with the first evidence of Native American occupation in the southern States dating back to 9500 BC, it is only natural that the old southern surnames are reminiscent of Southern culture and historical traditions.
-Southern family names reveal a naming pattern based on a negotiation between the worlds of white mainstream, ethnic identity, or their national origin.
-They are indicative of a certain level of acculturation that the immigrant individuals and families experience.
-Thus, Southern last names may be funny, sweet, or fierce endowed with interesting meanings.
+Southern family names reveal a naming pattern based on a negotiation between the worlds of white mainstream, ethnic identity, or national origin.
+They are indicative of a certain level of acculturation that immigrant individuals and families experience.
+Thus, Southern last names may be funny, sweet, or fierce, endowed with interesting meanings.
 They may help to trace back your family’s past or help in studying the evolution of naming traditions in Southern America.
 We have compiled some of the most influential and wealthy southern last names for your perusal.
 You might find yourself familiar with some of these southern last names during civil war.
 So, without any further ado, let’s get started.

 Surnames have continued to “develop” throughout the centuries with astonishing variants of their original spelling.
 If you want to pick one from the common southern last names to run in your family, choose one from the curated list given below.